George Melly: Early life and career

 Melly was born at The Grange, St Michael's Hamlet, Toxteth, Liverpool, Lancashire, the elder son and eldest of three children of wool broker Francis Heywood Melly and (Edith) Maud, née Isaac.
 His mother was Jewish.
 Melly was a descendant of the shipowner and Liberal MP George Melly.
 He was also a relative of the philanthropist Emma Holt, of Sudley House Liverpool; her mother had married Melly's great-grandfather.

-Melly was educated at Stowe School, Buckinghamshire where he discovered his interest in modern art, jazz and blues and started coming to terms with his sexuality.
+Melly was educated at Stowe School, Buckinghamshire.
+During his time at Stowe, he discovered his interest in modern art, jazz and blues.
+Melly started coming to terms with his sexuality while attending the school.

 Melly was an atheist.
 Interviewed by Nigel Farndale in 2005, Melly said: "I don't understand people panicking about death.
 It's inevitable.
 I'm an atheist; you'd think it would make it worse, but it doesn't.
 I've done quite a lot in the world, not necessarily of great significance, but I have done it."